thewolfcommander/CodgeBush/README.md

   - For Example: For django-storages configuration, and s3 bucket implementation, we need two policies - CORS and BUCKET_POLICY, so I've created the two json section to add json configuration.

 That's it.
 We only need to follow these steps to create our handy snippets.

+## Want to contribute?

+Hey folks, if you want to contribute to the project and want to add your beautiful snippets the please head over to find [contributing.md here](contributing.md)